tyler-cromwell/Examples/design_patterns/README.md

 # Design Patterns
 Example implementations of common [design patterns][design].
-Each pattern is broken down into 1 of 3 categories:
+Each pattern is assigned to 1 of 3 categories:

   - Behaviorial
   - Creational